Mindfulness Instruction

 (During COVID, all mindfulness groups are online or held outside at local venues, such as farms and outdoor centers.)

-The Engaged Mindfulness Institute (EMI) was founded in 2001 by Fleet Maul and Kate Crips.
+The Engaged Mindfulness (EMI) was founded in 2001 by Fleet Maul and Kate Crips.
 The Institute delivers trainings developed from a rich tradition of spiritually grounded, contemplative and mindfulness-based peace and social change work, as well as the latest developments in neuroscience-based leadership training.

 The IMTA is the leading professional association, supporting global collaboration in the mindfulness field.
 We aim to oversee the growth of accredited, rigorous, well-designed and impactful programs that will guide the development of a new generation of certified mindfulness facilitators, trainers, and teachers.